Avinash01-GIT/NodeJS/projects/job_app/reademe.md

   }
 }

-to connect node with monoDB we use mongoose
+to connect node with monoDB we use mongoose, in index.js file we will connect to database in model jobs.js we will declare and connect the collection name "jobs" in the data base and fields (JobSchema)